Scripture Treasury

 The verse must also be read in full context.
 God commands separation so that He may receive His people and dwell among them.
 This is why Catholic separation is never mere negation.
 The faithful do not come out in order to remain spiritually homeless.
 They come out so as to belong wholly to God in His own order.

 That is why this text fits Bellarmine so well.
 The Church is not merely the crowd that has walked away from impurity.
-She is the visible communion in which those separated from false worship are gathered under true faith, sacraments, and lawful rule.
+She is the visible communion in which those separated from false worship are gathered under true faith, Sacraments, and lawful rule.

 False Worship Must Not Be Touched